Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Unbind the key

-To unbind buttons, you need to call method one of the `Unbind()` method overloads.
+To unbind buttons, you need to call one of the `Unbind()` method overloads.

 ```c#
 var keyboardBinder = new KeyboardBinder();